 These are the steps you will want to take after you receive your discharge (court papers documenting a successful bankruptcy): Always consult with your experienced Arizona Bankruptcy Law Attorney even after your bankruptcy is concluded.
 After all, your attorney encouraged you and offered help in order to get you the “fresh start” that you deserved… now that you have it, what can be done to maximize the benefits of having a clean slate / discharge papers, and what can you do to preserve your financial success?

 - Keep the schedules that you have related to your bankruptcy.
-Yo may want to refer or list a creditor and your schedules are the best source for this information.
+You may want to refer or list a creditor and your schedules are the best source for this information.

 - Invest in a file cabinet.
 Use a drawer for financial matters.
 Make a file for each expense or creditor, and one for tax returns (one folder per year).
-Another folder should be made for general receipts of purchases, and another for warranties / manuals.
+Create another folder to store general receipts of purchases, and another for warranties / manuals.
 The other drawer can hold your personal items and files.

 - Do you have any reaffirmed debts?
 Pay them on time.

 - Take the necessary steps to rebuild your credit, and do this immediately.
-Your attorney give you suggestions how to start doing this right away.
+Your attorney will give you suggestions on how to start doing this right away.

 - Be wise with your finances: make a household budget, be informed about credit, rebuilding credit, and interest rates, pay your bills on time, and save a bit so that you can live your life with a brand new financial beginning!

 CONAct the experienced Arizona debt relief attorneys for a FREE CONSULTATION and more information on the bankruptcy process CALL (602) 509-0955

 - Take steps to rebuild your credit.
 Don’t make the mistake of saying “I will never use credit again.”
 You will want to re-establish good credit to help you the rest of your life.
 See our section on building credit.